Abdullah-Shaban/BasicTxRx/logatec/README.md

     $ pip install --user -r requirements.txt

+To run the basic transmit experiment:

+    $ python basictx.py

-To run the experiment:
+To run the basic receive experiment:

-    $ python logatec.py
+    $ python basicrx.py

-The script saves the recorded spectrogram data into `logatec.csv` file in the current directory.
+The `basicrx.py` script saves the recorded spectrogram data into `basicrx.csv` file in the current directory.
 This is a text-based file that is simple to import into Matlab or other software.
 To visualize using GNU Plot, run:

     $ gnuplot -p basicrx.gnuplot